 Brommer, M., Executive Director, IGA, International Geothermal Association

-Session Chair: Johannes Schoenherr
+Chairperson: Johannes Schoenherr

 In line with this year's conference theme, the "Geosciences" track represents a mix of classical reservoir geology and future-oriented underground topics.
 A wide range of case studies on the heterogeneity of reservoir horizons will give us insights into the spatial distribution of reservoir quality and controlling parameters.
 Examples from outcrop and production wells, carbonate rocks and sandstones will be discussed.
 In addition, a new aspect will be highlighted, the reuse of depleted hydrocarbon fields for renewable energy technologies and how geoscientists apply their classical experience in this future sector.